 I know very little about deva press.
-Beyond their name on the slides and the photographers’ names on the commentary, there is no identifying information.
-There is no business address.
+Beyond their name on the slides, their old business address, and the photographers’ names on the commentary, there is no identifying information.
+In particular, I have found no forwarding business address.

 Worse, there is no date of publication.
 That means I don’t know when these slides were produced, let alone whether they are still in copyright.
 So far as I can tell after on online search, the company no longer exists.
 There are very few references to it.
 I believe they are long gone.
 That makes sense: slide sets predate video, indeed predate ciné, so their commercial value would have died decades ago.